Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 Please check the following in particular:

-1. The fonts should match very similarly with the above example.
+1. The fonts should match with the above example.

+    If the fonts don't match, the note was likely installed with "Option 2: The Manual Way".
+    Please verify you manually installed the fonts and placed them in the correct folder (see steps 3 and 4).

     {{ img("test", "assets/info_circle.png", 'align=right') }}

 1. Notice how at the top left corner, the info circle (the "i" encased within the circle) is the default grey color.

-    If this circle is red or orange, there could be something wrong with the template.
+    If this circle is red or orange, there is likely something wrong with the template.
     Please see [this](faq.md#errors-warnings){:target="_blank"} section for basic troubleshooting.

 1. Clicking on the image to zoom should work out of the box.
+    Kanji hover may not work yet.
+If it doesn't work, read the Anki-Connect setup instructions below.

 1. If the furigana on your card seems to appear higher above the kanji compared to the picture, this is likely because you are using the older Qt5 version of Anki.